Skip to content

 What Are the Common ERP Selection Mistakes?

 Fifty-one per cent of companies experience operational disruptions at ERP go-live (Panorama Consulting, 2025).
-Many of those disruptions trace back to selection mistakes.
+Many of those disruptions trace back to selection mistakes made months earlier.

 Choosing the vendor before defining requirements.
-“We’re going with SAP” or “We want Dynamics” before understanding what you need.
+“We’re going with SAP” or “We want Dynamics” before anyone has mapped out what’s needed.
 The vendor choice should follow from requirements, not precede them.
+I reckon this is the single most expensive mistake in ERP selection.
+It’s also the most common.

 Ignoring total cost of ownership.
 Comparing licence costs without factoring in implementation, customisation, training, and 5-year maintenance.
-The cheapest licence often has the most expensive implementation.
+The cheapest licence often comes with the most expensive implementation.
+I’ve seen a client pick a vendor that was 30% cheaper on licences and end up 50% over budget because of customisation costs.
+The maths don’t work the way procurement expects.

 Scope creep during selection.
 Starting with “we need finance and procurement” and ending with “let’s add HR, CRM, and warehouse management to phase 1.”
-More scope = longer timeline = higher risk.
+More scope means longer timelines and higher risk.
 Start lean.
+You can always add modules later.

 Skipping the implementation partner evaluation.
 The product is only as good as the team configuring it.
-Evaluate partners as rigorously as vendors — check references, team composition, and engagement model.
+Evaluate partners as rigorously as you evaluate vendors.
+Check references, team composition, and engagement model.
+A good partner can make a decent product great.
+A dodgy partner can make a great product terrible.

 FAQ